-I apologize to those looking for a quicker fix to this problem, but it shouldn’t be understated how Detroit spent decades digging itself into this hole.
+I apologize to those looking for a quick fix to this problem, but Detroit spent decades digging itself into this hole.
 It should not be a surprise that they may not be able to dig their way out immediately.
 If Detroit is going to experience a rebirth it will start in 2022-2024 and pick up steam throughout the rest of the decade.

 To date, it is the largest public filing for a city in the history of the United States.